Tū Manawa – Active Aotearoa

 Tū Manawa Active Aotearoa is a Sport New Zealand fund that Whiti Ora administer on behalf of our region.

-Whiti Ora operate two pathways for this fund: a Fast Fund application for projects that request less than $10,000, and a Large Fund application for projects that request $10,000-$30,000 from Tū Manawa.
+Whiti Ora operate two pathways for this fund: a Small Fund application for projects that request less than $10,000, and a Large Fund application for projects that request $10,000-$30,000 from Tū Manawa.

 The TMAA Community Guidelines/Ngā Aratohu Hapori, which detail the purpose and criteria for this national fund, can be found here: